-- Ensure early intervention is established as a response to baseline assessments - Ensure the work set for disadvantaged pupils is appropriate for their ability, including targeted support for disadvantaged children with additional needs (e.g. small group English and Maths support) and sufficient challenge for those more able disadvantaged pupils. - Continue to embed our whole school approach in which all staff are accountable for the progress and attainment of disadvantaged pupils and continue to raise expectations of what they can achieve. - Ensure whole school approach is monitored closely through bespoke disadvantaged progress meetings which focus specifically on the support disadvantaged pupils are receiving and the progress they are making.
+- Ensure early intervention is established as a response to baseline assessments - Ensure the work set for disadvantaged pupils is appropriate for their ability through adaptive teaching, including targeted support for disadvantaged children with additional needs (e.g. small group English and Maths support) and sufficient challenge for those more able disadvantaged pupils. - Continue to embed our whole school approach in which all staff are accountable for the progress and attainment of disadvantaged pupils and continue to raise expectations of what they can achieve. - Ensure whole school approach is monitored closely through bespoke disadvantaged progress meetings which focus specifically on the support disadvantaged pupils are receiving and the progress they are making. - Continue to work collaboratively as an assessment team with SLT and the intervention manager to ensure disadvantaged children are making sufficient progress.